 Now the clutch cable is loose at the lower end.
 At the lower end shove the wire fully in towards the sheath, which is towards the upper end.
 This will give enough slack at the hand clutch lever to pull the barrel retainer out.

 This is the upper end of the clutch cable with the retainer in place.
 You can’t see this on the bike because it is all inside of the clutch casting and lever.
 This is to only show you what you are trying to remove.
 The round thing is the barrel retainer.
 The slot that you see is too narrow to allow the retainer to be pulled out.
 That is why you are getting all of this slack described above.

 The photo shows how it looks with enough slack.
 The wire will allow the barrel retainer to be pulled down and out.
 Now the clutch cable is loose at both ends.

-You want to replace it?
-I can’t give you the full procedure because each combination of tanks, bars and accessories, make it custom.
+Do you want to replace it?
+I can’t give you the full procedure because each combination of tanks, bars, and accessories, make it custom.
 You will need to thread it down and along the right side of the frame.
 It is a bit tricky at the back end.

 This is what the installed cable looks like at the transmission housing.
 This is the part that holds the sheath from moving and is called the “boss.”
 Some difficulty may be encountered when trying to thread the wire with the accordion boot around the boss.
 The cable end and boot can be run down and in between the transmission and the frame.
 Then move it back and under the boss.
 Then you will be able to finish installing it.
 It is the reverse procedure.
 Be careful to not allow the barrel retainer to drop out and get lost on the floor.
 The new cable will need to be adjusted with the lock nut and adjuster.
 Run the 10 mm bolt adjuster in a few turns with your fingers.
 Stop when it starts to get tight.
 Try the clutch hand lever for the feel of slack.
 Adjust as necessary and tighten the lock nut.